-Whom she collaborates with is something that weighs heavily on Hannah’s mind these days.
+Who she collaborates with is something that weighs heavily on Hannah’s mind these days.
 Her rise to acclaim has been fast, but it’s also been very steep.
 She’s already attracted attention south of the border, and not just from the theatre world.

-Earlier this year, Hannah met with an agent from Creative Artists Agency (CAA) in Los Angeles, who was interested in repping her for television writing.
+Earlier this year, she met with an agent from Creative Artists Agency (CAA) in Los Angeles, who was interested in repping her for television writing.
 Many of the Canadian playwrights she’s known have already moved on to TV, and Hannah feels that she may be approaching a crossroads in her career.

-“I don’t think I really thought about Canada much at the beginning of my career, when I just started writing plays,” says Hannah.
+“I don’t think I really thought about Canada much at the beginning of my career, when I just started writing plays,” she says.
 “But because my plays have gone across Canada and I’ve travelled a bit with them, I have gotten more of a national perspective.
 And as I’ve gotten older, I’ve thought more about what I’m trying to do (with my writing)… Now, I think about what it means to be a Canadian playwright in particular, and to want to write about Canada for Canadian audiences.”

-As Hannah continues to seek the answer to where her career, and her life, should go, she’s careful to choose her path for the right reasons.
+As she continues to seek the answer to where her career, and her life, should go, she’s careful to choose her path for the right reasons.
 “I try to think more and more about being guided by my vision, being guided by what I desire rather than fear,” she says.
 “I want to go towards things that I really want as opposed to running away from things I don’t want.”